 With so much potential for building in Blackburn, certain parameters must be in place to prevent unnecessary destruction to the environment and preserve as many natural assets as possible.
-Blackburn with Darwen Borough Council has several core policies that cater to preservation and conservation, and while this could appear as a threat to land developers, projects will not be affected as long as the developer consults an arborist by booking a tree survey.
+Blackburn with Darwen Borough Council has several core policies that cater to preservation and conservation, and while this could appear as a threat to land developers, projects will not be affected as long as the developer consults an arboriculturist by booking a tree survey.

 Tree Preservation Orders – Blackburn with Darwen

 For land developers, one of the biggest stumbling blocks in a woodland area is when a tree carries a Tree Preservation Order (TPOs).
 If a tree is under a TPO, it is protected by the local council and it cannot be altered, damaged, destroyed, removed or even trimmed without consent from the council.

 Additionally, Blackburn with Darwen Council lists 14 designated conservation areas that require consent from the council before any changes can be made.
 Consisting of over 2,000 individual properties and with some locations added as early as 1970, conservation areas in Blackburn include Blackburn Cathedral, Chapeltown, Corporation Park, Darwen Street, Dukes Brow, Eanam Wharf, Edgworth, Griffin, Hoddlesden, King Street, Northgate and Richmond Terrace.